nicholaskajoh/alphacoder.xyz/content/blog/facebook-clone-3.md

 That's it for part 3!

-__The final code for this part is contained in my FaceClone repo.
+__The final code for this part is contained in my FaceClone repo here: https://github.com/nicholaskajoh/faceclone.
 Visit the link and click on the part-3 folder to see progress made so far.__

 Next: [Build a Facebook clone from scratch with PHP — Part 4](/facebook-clone-4).